Chichén Itzá Equinox

 The Yucatan Peninsula has warm weather most days of the year, and at the main gate of Chichén Itzá, you can find places to buy an article you might forget, although it is better to be ready from the beginning of your tour.

-You can also take an equinox tour to attend this show of a remarkable pre-Columbian civilization: the Maya.
+You can also take an equinox tour to attend this show of a remarkable pre-Columbian civilization.

 Touring Chichén Itzá